samwisekind/steamchat-website/README.md

 #### Episode Data

-Episode data is controlled in the [`lib/episodeData.php`](https://github.com/Flamov/steamchat-website/blob/master/lib/episodeData.php) file.
-Information on how the arrays are structured can be found in [the comment at the start of the file(lib/episodeData.php#L3-L16).
+Episode data is controlled in the [`lib/episodeData.php`](lib/episodeData.php) file.
+Information on how the arrays are structured can be found in [the comment at the start of the file](lib/episodeData.php#L3-L16).

-If you plan on further developing with the source files, we *highly* recommend you use a database to retrieve relevant episode data instead of referring to a single PHP file with a single array.
-We provided the `episodeData.php` file purely for reference; it's a ~50Kb file that gets requested every time you visit a page on the website and isn't recommended as it could lead to performance issues.
+If you plan on further developing with this repository, we *highly* recommend you use a database to retrieve episode data instead of including and referring to a single PHP file with a large associative array.
+We provided the episode data file included in the repository purely for reference; it's a ~50Kb file that gets requested every time you visit a page on the website and therefore isn't recommended as it could lead to server performance issues.

 #### CSS & JavaScript